Athletics at the 2000 Summer Olympics – Men's 4 × 100 metres relay

 The men's 4 × 100 metres relay races at the 2000 Summer Olympics as part of the athletics program were held on Friday 29 September and Saturday 30 September.

 The top two teams in each of the initial five heats automatically qualified for the semi-final.
 The next six fastest team from across the heats also qualified.
 The top three teams in each of the semi-finals automatically qualified for the final.
 The next two fastest team from the semi-finals also qualified.

+As of 2028, this is the last time the U.S. team won the men's 4 x 100 meters relay in track & field.

 Records

 These were the standing world and Olympic records (in seconds) prior to the 2000 Summer Olympics.